Annapurna Base Camp Trek Via Poon Hill

 Nepal’s one of the best trek Annapurna Base Camp trek via poon hill

 It is a beautiful experience to get familiar with the new cultures, traditional tools, products, and ethnic settlements.
-It also allows the visitor to be aware of the local lifestyle of these ethnic groups.
+It also allows visitors to be aware of the local lifestyle of these ethnic groups.
 Then, the journey includes another major attraction: Machhapuchhrebase camp, enabling you to visit two camps simultaneously.
-Machhapuchhre Mountain is famous for its unique peak shape, shaped like the tail of a fish.
+Machhapuchhre Mountain is famous for its unique peak shape, which is shaped like a fish’s tail.
 And after this beautiful journey, you will reach the magnificent Annapurna Base Camp.

 This camp provides a clear up-to-down view of Mt.
-Annapurna and a base camp surrounded by immense and naturally wonderful mountains.
+Annapurna and is surrounded by immense and naturally wonderful mountains.
 It also provides a beautiful view of the Machhapuchhre, Hiunchuli, and Dhaulagiri mountains.
-You can enjoy the breathtaking natural scenarios, and at the same time, you can also enjoy photography.
-The fantastic surroundings of Annapurna Base Camp provide a great view of nature photography as well.
+You can enjoy breathtaking natural scenarios and photography.
+The fantastic surroundings of Annapurna Base Camp also provide a great view of nature photography.

 Enjoy the 360-degree views of the Annapurna ranges.

 The sunrise and sunset in this place make it a tiny paradise.
 Also, surrounded by flowering and non-flowering plants and wildlife around the camp makes this place magnificent.
 The place also has hot springs.
 Tourists can relax and enjoy during or while returning from the trip.
-And rivers like Modi-Khola, dense forests with variations, and exotic flora and fauna.
+Rivers like Modi-Khola, dense forests with variations, and exotic flora and fauna are also included.
 This place is the most beautiful expenditure in the Himalayas.

 Generally, the Annapurna Base camp trek via Poon Hill is considered moderate trekking.
 Because our trek will be at a high altitude but not on a steep path, September, October, November, December, March, April, May, and February will be the most favorable time to trek in this region.

-Nepal Base Camp Treks is always on your front foot to help by making your trek in Annapurna base camp throughout the year.
+Nepal Annapurna Base Camp Treks is always on your front foot to help you make your trek in Annapurna Base Camp throughout the year.
 We will tailor your trekking schedule to your holiday by providing the best trekking guide for you.
 This fantastic trek finishes at Phedi, where we drive to Pokhara.

 Itinerary of Annapurna Base Camp Trek Via Poon Hill